- Rob Hopkins By

 The main solution to climate change is well known – stop burning fossil fuels.

-- Kelly Reed By
+- By Kelly Reed

 About a quarter of all the greenhouse gas emissions that humans generate each year come from how we feed the world.